-The TIP is a six-year planning document that consists of prioritized programs and projects that fall in the following categories: Traffic, Safety, & Non-Motorized Improvement Projects, Connection Projects, and Corridor Improvement Projects.
-Each project is scored on weighted criteria presented in Appendix C. Projects outlined within the TMP are added to the list of projects to be scored, assisting in the guidance in decision making and investment spending.
+The TIP is a list of projects that fall in the following categories: Traffic, Safety, & Non-Motorized Improvement Projects, Connection Projects, and Corridor Improvement Projects.
+Each project is scored on weighted criteria.
+Projects outlined within the TMP are added to the list of projects to be scored, assisting in the guidance in decision making and investment spending.